 The health-care provider should inform the patient of the need to return for the reading of the test.
-Self reading of the test has been shown to be unreliable.24 The health-care provider should inform the patient of the need to maintain a personal immunization record.
+Self-reading of the test has been shown to be inaccurate and unreliable.

 This monograph has been modified to include the generic and brand name in many instances.